 If the chip isn’t registered in any participating registries, it will point you in the direction of the possible manufacturer of the microchip.
 This way, you can contact the manufacturer to see which implanter they may have sold the chip to.
 Unfortunately, this information will only show for non-registered chips.
 If a chip is registered, it will only show the information seen in point number 2 above.
 So, if the manufacturer’s registry is not also a participating registry in AAHA, you won’t see that company listed when the chip is registered somewhere else.For all you curious cats out there, here’s a chart of popular microchip manufacturers and their chip number formats.
 Remember: Rather than basing your guess off of a chart, you can get 100% accuracy with AAHA’s Pet Microchip Lookup Tool to find a registration for a found pet!

 - Some Registries Do Not Participate

 Even though it’s completely free, not every registry participates in the tool.
 This is not because of cost or inconvenience – those companies are actively choosing not to be part of the lookup.
 Click here for a list of participating companies.
-Currently, the two common companies that do not participate are: AVID and 24PetWatch.
-If you have pets registered in either of these databases, we encourage you to contact them and ask them to participate in AAHA’s Pet Microchip Lookup Tool in the interest of increasing pet reunifications.
+Currently, the common company that does not participate is AVID.
+If you have pets registered in this database, we encourage you to contact them and ask them to participate in AAHA’s Pet Microchip Lookup Tool in the interest of increasing pet reunifications.